SelfCareMap

 Best for: Mental clarity and steady focus without overstimulation

-• Inhale through your nose for 4 counts
+• Inhale through your nose for 4 counts, filling your belly first and then your chest.

-• Hold the breath for 4 counts
+• Hold the breath for 4 counts, keeping the lungs full but relaxed.

-• Hold again for 4 counts
+• Hold again for 4 counts, remaining empty before the next inhale.

-• Repeat for 4–6 rounds
+• Repeat for 4 to 6 rounds.

 2. Kapalabhati (Skull-Shining Breath) – Energizing Breath

-• Sit tall with hands on knees
+• Sit tall with your hands resting comfortably on your knees.

-• Start with 20–30 pumps, then rest.
-Build up to 1–2 minutes.
+• Start with 20 to 30 pumps, then take a few deep, slow breaths to reset.
+Build up to 1 to 2 minutes.

 3. Breath of Fire (Kundalini Style)

-Best for: Sustained energy and mental alertness
+Best for: Sustained energy and intense mental alertness

-• Sit comfortably, spine straight
+• Sit comfortably with your spine straight and shoulders relaxed.

-• Pump your navel point in and out rapidly with short, sharp exhales through the nose
+• Pump your navel point in and out rapidly with short, sharp exhales through the nose.

-• Aim for 2–3 breaths per second
+• Aim for a rhythm of 2 to 3 breaths per second.

 🧠 The Science Behind Breath & Energy